chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_be.rst

-Configure the |chef server_title| on the bootstrap server
+Configure the |chef server| on the bootstrap server
 =========================================================
 To continue setting up the |chef server| on a bootstrap server, run: